22nd Annual Sutter Home for Hope Campaign to Drive $60,000 Donation to National Breast Cancer Foundation

-ST. HELENA, Calif., October 6, 2021 – Sutter Home Family Vineyards, a longtime champion in the fight against breast cancer, today announced the winery’s renewed commitment to fighting breast cancer with the 21st annual Sutter Home for Hope campaign.
-As one of America’s first wine companies to make a commitment to breast cancer research, treatment and education, Sutter Home has contributed more than $1.56 million to the cause over the past 21 years.
-The wine brand marked its eighth year of partnership with National Breast Cancer Foundation, Inc.® with limited-edition Pink Moscato bottles – each donning a pink ribbon like the returning White Zinfandel and Rosé offerings in 187mL, 750mL and 1.5L formats.
+ST. HELENA, Calif., September 30, 2022 – Sutter Home Family Vineyards, a longtime champion in the fight against breast cancer, today announced the winery’s renewed commitment to fighting breast cancer with the 22nd annual Sutter Home for Hope campaign.
+As one of America’s first wine companies to make a commitment to breast cancer research, treatment and education, Sutter Home has contributed more than $1.62 million to the cause over the past 22 years.
+The wine brand returns in its eighth year of partnership with National Breast Cancer Foundation, Inc.® with limited-edition pink-ribbon White Zinfandel and Pink Moscato bottles in 187mL, 750mL and 1.5L formats.

 The Sutter Home for Hope initiative began in 2001, when one of Sutter Home’s founding family members, Vera Trinchero Torres, was diagnosed with breast cancer.
-Sutter Home fans can help continue the fight against breast cancer by sending in their Sutter Home bottle corks, capsules and screwcaps via mail.
-For every cork, capsule or screwcap received by mail, the winery will donate $1 to National Breast Cancer Foundation, up to $60,000.
+Sutter Home fans can help continue the fight against breast cancer by sending in their Sutter Home corks and screwcaps via mail.
+For every cork and screwcap received, the winery will donate $1 to National Breast Cancer Foundation, up to $60,000.
 The program began Sept.
-1 and will run through the end of 2021.
+1 and will run through the end of 2022.

-New this year, Sutter Home is inviting fans to further our fight against breast cancer by visiting https://fundraise.nbcf.org/sutter; through the site, fans can fund a HOPE Kit for a woman undergoing breast cancer treatment.
-Each package is filled with thoughtful items that patients find soothing and encouraging, including fuzzy socks, tea, lip balm, an inspirational bracelet, lotion, a HOPE journal, educational resources and a hand-written note – many of which were written by guests visiting Sutter Home’s Napa Valley tasting room. $50 funds one HOPE Kit, though the one-time or monthly donation can be made for any amount.
+Sutter Home fans are once again encouraged to further our fight against breast cancer by visiting https://fundraise.nbcf.org/sutter.
+Through the site – back for its second year – fans can fund a HOPE Kit for a woman undergoing breast cancer treatment.
+Each package is filled with thoughtful items that patients find soothing and encouraging, including fuzzy socks, tea, lip balm, an inspirational bracelet, lotion, a HOPE journal, educational resources and a hand-written note – many of which were written by guests visiting Sutter Home’s Napa Valley tasting room. $50 funds one HOPE Kit, though the one-time fee or a monthly donation can be made for any amount.

 “We are thankful for Sutter Home Family Vineyards’ continued commitment to our mission of Helping Women Now,” said Janelle Hail, founder and chief executive officer of National Breast Cancer Foundation.
-“Sutter Home’s generosity will help us support women in need during this critical year for our community of fighters and survivors.”
+“Sutter Home’s generosity will help us make a meaningful difference in the lives of those who need it.”

 Sutter Home invites those looking to make a difference to “Clink for Pink” now through Dec.
-31. Learn all the ways Sutter Home’s little corks bring big hope, from our home to yours at www.sutterhome.com/sutter-home-for-hope/.
+31. Learn all the ways Sutter Home is inspiring hope from our home to yours at www.sutterhome.com/sutter-home-for-hope/.

 About Sutter Home

-When the Trinchero family bought the Sutter Home winery in 1948, they had vision, passion and a keen insight into consumer tastes.
+When the Trinchero family bought the Sutter Home Winery in 1948, they had vision, passion and a keen insight into consumer tastes.
 In the early 1970s, Sutter Home revolutionized the way Americans enjoyed wine when it created the first-ever White Zinfandel, introducing a new, sweeter style of wine—along with several other crowd-pleasing varietals—at an affordable price.
 By the 1980s and 1990s, Sutter Home became a household name as the second largest independent, family-owned winery in the United States.
-In 2005, the winery was the first to produce the groundbreaking single-serve, 187mL package in light-weight plastic bottles.
-Today, Sutter Home continues to reflect the evolution of its consumers, offering more than 24 different varietals in 750mL, 187mL and 1.5L bottles, 500mL Tetra Pak® packages and 3L bag-in-box packages.
-For more information, visit www.SutterHome.com.
+In 2005, the winery was the first to produce the groundbreaking single-serve, 187mL package in lightweight plastic bottles.
+Today, Sutter Home continues to reflect the evolution of its consumers, offering 24 different varietals in 750mL, 187mL and 1.5L bottles, plus 500mL Tetra Pak® packages.
+For more information visit www.SutterHome.com.

 About National Breast Cancer Foundation, Inc.®